plone/plone.app.contenttypes/docs/README.rst

 If you install plone.app.contenttypes on a fresh site (i.e. when no content has been edited or added) the usual default-content (Events, News, Members...) will be created as dexterity-content.

+To install plone.app.contenttypes without replacing the type-definitions of existing types please read the section `Migrating only certain types`.

 Uninstalling
 ------------